LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 8 ](/Pictures/Figure8.png)

-I added two pairs of connectors marked J3, J4 and J5, J6 for connection to the Front Panel if it is made on a separate PCB.
+I added two pairs of connectors marked J3_1, J3_2 și J4_1, J4_2 for connection to the Front Panel if it is made on a separate PCB.

 The schematic has no other changes from the original schematic.